-The following table sets forth information as to those holders known to the Company to be the beneficial owners of more than 5% of the outstanding shares of the Company's Class A common stock as of March 19, 2018.
+The following table sets forth information as to those holders known to the Company to be the beneficial owners of more than 5% of the outstanding shares of the Company's Class A common stock as of April 9, 2019.
 All information shown is based on information reported by the filer on a Schedule 13G or 13D filed with the SEC on the dates indicated in the footnotes to this table.

-Name and Address of Beneficial Owner Neil Subin Amount and Nature of Beneficial Ownership Percent of Class Owned (1)
+Name and Address of Beneficial Own Amount and Nature of Beneficial er Ownership Percent of Class Owned (1)

-Broadbill Investment Partners, LLC

-157 Columbus Avenue 5th Floor

-New York, NY 10023 860,315 (2) 11.3%

 Morris Bawabeh

 15 Ocean Avenue

-Brooklyn, NY 11225 1,590,000 (3) 20.8%
+Brooklyn, NY 11225 $1,590,000^{(3)}$ 19.8%

-Global X Management Company LLC

-600 Lexington Avenue, 20th Floor
+Neil Subin

+Broadbill Investment Partners, LLC

+157 Columbus Avenue 5 th Floor

-New York, NY 10023 663,497 (4) 8.7%
+New York, NY 10023 860,315 (2) 10.7%

-- (1) Based on 7,632,669 shares of the Company's Class A common stock outstanding as of March 19, 2018. - (2) Based on a Schedule 13D filed on January 23, 2018 which provides that (i) Mr. Subin has sole voting power for 860,315 shares and sole power to dispose or to direct the disposition of all shares, (ii) Mr. Subin is the managing member and manager of MilFam, LLC, which is adviser to various entities formally managed or advised by the late Lloyd I. Miller, (iii) Mr. Subin serves as trustee of a number of Miller family trusts, (iv) Mr. Subin does not have any pecuniary interest in the 792,658 shares common stock owned by such Miller family entities, (v) 62,657 shares of common stock are owned by Broadbill Partners II, L.P., a private investment firm co-founded by Mr. Subin, and (vi) Mr. Subin owns 5,000 shares of common stock directly. - (3) Based on a Schedule 13D/A filed on February 7, 2017 which provides that shares may be deemed directly or indirectly beneficially held by each of the following: Kulayba LLC, a limited liability company of which Mr. Bawabeh is the sole member, and M&D Bawabeh Foundation, Inc. a charitable foundation of which Mr. Bawabeh is a director and officer.
-Mr. Bawabeh disclaims beneficial ownership in the 84,500 shares held by the foundation. - (4) Based on a Schedule 13G/A filed on February 14, 2018 which provides that the filer has sole voting power for 663,497 shares and sole power to dispose or to direct the disposition of all shares.
-Global X Management Company LLC disclaims beneficial ownership of these securities which are owned by investment companies and for which it serves as investment adviser
+(1) Based on 8,031,307shares of the Company's Class A common stock outstanding as of April 9, 2019.

+- (2) Based on a Schedule 13D filed on January 23, 2018 which provides that (i) Mr. Subin has sole voting power for 860,315 shares and sole power to dispose or to direct the disposition of all shares, (ii) Mr. Subin is the managing member and manager of MilFam, LLC, which is adviser to various entities formally managed or advised by the late Lloyd I. Miller, (iii) Mr. Subin serves as trustee of a number of Miller family trusts, (iv) Mr. Subin does not have any pecuniary interest in the 792,658 shares common stock owned by such Miller family entities, (v) 62,657 shares of common stock are owned by Broadbill Partners II, L.P., a private investment firm co-founded by Mr. Subin, and (vi) Mr. Subin owns 5,000 shares of common stock directly. - (3) Based on a Schedule 13D/A filed on February 7, 2017 which provides that shares may be deemed directly or indirectly beneficially held by each of the following: Kulayba LLC, a limited liability company of which Mr. Bawabeh is the sole member, and M&D Bawabeh Foundation, Inc. a charitable foundation of which Mr. Bawabeh is a director and officer.
+Mr. Bawabeh disclaims beneficial ownership in the 84,500 shares held by the foundation.